Gwillyn/JS-Writing-Tips/README.md

 There is the Math function, like Math.random() (which generates a random number from 0 (inclusive) to 1 (exclusive)) or Math.floor() (which rounds a given number down to the nearest integer)

 The innerHTML property allows you to access or modify the content inside an HTML element using JavaScript

+Ternary operators can be used to make sure negative values are not returned.
+    condition ? expressionIfTrue : expressionIfFalse  // this is like a one-line if/else statement
+                 **if-else statement**
+                  if (score > 0) {
+                    return score
+                    } else {
+                    return default_score
+                    }

+                  **ternary operator**
+                  return score > 0 ? score : default_score